 Pupils are encouraged to greet visitors to the school with friendliness and respect.
+Class Pupil Leaders have a specific role in greeting visitors and helping new pupils to settle and feel included.

 The behaviour policy is differentiated with reasonable adjustments for those with specific additional needs.
 The school's anti-bullying policy specifically refers to bullying which can be directed at children and adults who share a protected characteristic.